 Other factors that may affect a court’s decision regarding spousal support include whether adultery was involved on the part of either spouse or if there was a history of domestic violence in the marriage.

-The maximum amount of support a court may grant the recipient spouse is $5,000 a month, although that number cannot exceed 20 percent of the paying spouse’s income.
+Texas State Law does not provide a solid formula to determine how much spousal support must be paid or awarded.
+However, the maximum amount of support that a court may grant the recipient spouse is $5,000 a month, and even that number cannot exceed 20% of the paying spouse’s income.

 Contact Divorce Attorney Alison Grant

 The financial consequences of divorce are often devastating.
 Anyone going through this process needs a lawyer specializing in family law.
-If you are in need of an experienced divorce attorney, call Alison Grant at 972-434-0021, or contact her online.
+If you are in need of an experienced divorce attorney, contact Alison Grant, Attorney at Law today!